lb0o/website/content/en/docs/operations/faq/_index.md

 Installing Talos, [How to Enable KubeSpan]({{% ref "/docs/install/talos/kubespan" %}})

+### What if my cloud provider does not support MetalLB

+Most cloud providers don't support MetalLB.
+Instead of using it, you can expose the main ingress controller using the external IPs method.

+For deploying on Hetzner, follow the specialized [Hetzner installation guide]({{% ref "/docs/install/providers/hetzner" %}}).
+For other providers, follow the [Cozystack installation guide, Public IP Setup]({{% ref "/docs/install/cozystack#4b-public-ip-setup" %}}).

 ## Operations

 ### How to enable access to dashboard via ingress-controller